PROFILE

 mobile, high-tech military eventually capable of

-mounting limited defensive operations beyond its
+mounting limited operations beyond its coastal

-coastal borders.
+borders.

-China's power-projection capability is
+China's power-projection capability is limited

-has acquired some advanced weapons systems,
+acquired some advanced weapons systems from

-including Sovremmeny destroyers, SU-27 and SU-30
+abroad, including Sovremmeny destroyers, SU-27

-aircraft, and Kilo-class diesel submarines from
+and SU-30 aircraft, and Kilo-class diesel

-Russia.
+aircraft.
 However, much of its air and naval

 forces continues to be based on 1960s-era